 Christmas wouldn’t be complete without seasonal decorations, such as Christmas trees and twinkling lights.
 These accessories make the holidays more joyful, but not being cautious when using them can lead to dangers.
+Following some simple holiday safety tips can ensure your celebrations avoid incident.

 According to the U.S. Fire Administration (USFA), there are twice the amount of fires on Christmas Day than on any other day of the year.
 Also, decorations account for an average of 800 home fires and nearly $4 million in property damage in the US annually.